Shopify Heatmaps: All You Need To Know

 Shopify is one of the most widely used platforms to host eCommerce websites.
 Yet, there is very little literature available on the client-side optimization of Shopify-hosted eCommerce stores.
 A quick analysis of the SERP results will tell you that most articles either limit themselves to giving readers a list of tools and apps for Shopify Stores while others touch upon backend and SEO optimization.

 This article aims to educate readers who are not familiar with leveraging heatmaps for their Shopify store’s conversion rate and experience optimization.
-It will navigate your way through the what and how of Shopify Stores, and how heatmaps can help you craft experiences that guarantee increased ROI.
+It will navigate your way through how heatmaps can help you craft experiences that guarantee increased ROI.

 Shopify heatmap: Move your north star metrics upward and to the right with heatmaps